taof211/eJPT-Lab-Writeups/Cheatsheets/eJPT-Field-Manual.md

 - Observe (Observe the battlefield) — first 30 minutes
   - Read all 35 questions
   - Read and comprehend the core table (minimum pass mark)
-  - Read and internalize the examination constraints (no internet access, dynamic flags)
+  - Read and internalize the examination constraints (no internet access, dynamic Flags)

 - Orient (Adjust mindset) — most critical strategic step
   - The exam is not a "pwn-all-machines" CTF.
 It is a "document-all-findings" audit.